phpearth/conduct/conduct.md

 membership(/s).

 Commits sent to our repositories must be fully researched and localized into English.
-There is no place for low quality content.
-Low quality content include topics with only code *without a proper description of the problem*, unclear photos of screens that are hard to read and job opportunity shares that don't have a proper introduction.
+There is no place for low-quality content.
+Low-quality content include topics with only code *without a proper description of the problem*, unclear photos of screens that are hard to read and job opportunity shares that don't have a proper introduction.